tweag/linear-base/README.md

 Linear base
 ===========

-Prototype of a basic library for Haskell with linear types
+Basic facilities for working with linear types.